-Committed new generation projects are sourced from AEMO's Generation Information Page, using the latest information available when modelling begins.
+Committed and anticipated new generation projects are sourced from AEMO's Generation Information Page, using the latest information available when modelling begins.
 Committed generation projects are included, with fixed timing and without build costs, in all electricity modelling.
+Anticipated generation projects are included, with fixed timing and without build costs, in all ISP modelling including the counterfactual.